The Institute of Taxation

 POWER TO ISSUE DIRECTIVES

-The Council may issue directives not inconsistent with the Institute’s constitution, these articles and the bye-laws issued thereunder and a copy of such directives shall be sent to each member.
+The BOD may issue directives not inconsistent with the Institute’s constitution, these articles and the bye-laws issued thereunder and a copy of such directives shall be sent to each member.

 In particular, and without prejudice to the generality of the foregoing, such directives may provide for all or any of the following matters: